- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that while RAID configurations can provide protection against certain types of data loss, they are not a substitute for regular backups.
 Backing up important data to an external storage or cloud-based solution is always recommended to ensure data integrity and availability.

-Although NAS VX3060-V2@S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VX3060-V2@S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -